 You need to figure out if you require employees to help you run the business and how many.
 You can also consider subcontracting.
 With subcontracting, you won’t need to hire employees and take on the responsibility of payroll, taxes, benefits, etc.

-6. Will You Need A Level of Expertise to Run Your Business?
+6. Will You Need a Level of Expertise to Run Your Business?

 You may have many skills, but do you have all the skills needed to run the business?
-If not, you’ll need to how the company operates to hire the right people or subcontract the services you need.
+If not, you’ll need to know how the company operates to hire the right people or subcontract the services you need.

 7. Where Will You Get the Money to Start Your Business?